 Kayla welcomes all clients and acknowledges that they are the expert on their life story.
 During the time she is a part of their journey, Kayla enjoys seeing people work through moments of growth and develop as individuals.
 Prior to entering the counseling field, Kayla worked as a Victim Advocate, walking alongside survivors of all ages.
 Kayla is familiar with transition and understands the challenges and beauty that can evolve in the process.

-Jacqueline Drummond, LPC-A
+Jacqueline Drummond, LPC

 Counselor